tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: review old notes and determine which, if any, still need to be done

-- TBD: long over-due game_state clean-up
+- INPROC: long over-due game_state clean-up
-	- TBD: rename gs_class => gs
+	- DONE: rename gs_class => gs
 	- TBD: finally fix get_room => rename and move to gs.map
 	- TBD: how can sub-classes (IO & Map) call to main class (GameState) [e.g. buff_dbg()] ??